dipree/github-markdown/README.md

 ```

 ## Special URL Rendering
-There are a some type of urls that render special.
+There are a some GitHub urls that render special in Markdown.

 ### Issues
 Reference the url of an issue in the same or a different repository.